Sprakbanken/nodalida25_sami_ocr/README.md

 The transkribus models can be found in the transkribus app.

 Here is the list of transkribus model names and their details
-- SamiskOCR_smi_ub (model id xxxxx): the transkribus model trained on GT-Sámi without a base model (first row in table 3)
+- SamiskOCR_smi_ub (model id 181605): the transkribus model trained on GT-Sámi without a base model (first row in table 3)
-- SamiskOCR_smi (model id xxxxx): the Transkribus print M1 base model (model id 39995) fine-tuned on GT-Sámi
+- SamiskOCR_smi (model id 181725): the Transkribus print M1 base model (model id 39995) fine-tuned on GT-Sámi
-- SamiskOCR_smi_nor (model id xxxxx): the Transkribus print M1 base model fine-tuned on GT-Sámi and GT-Nor
+- SamiskOCR_smi_nor (model id 182005): the Transkribus print M1 base model fine-tuned on GT-Sámi and GT-Nor
-- SamiskOCR_smi_smipred (model id xxxxx): the Transkribus print M1 base model fine-tuned on GT-Sámi and Pred-Sámi
+- SamiskOCR_smi_smipred (model id 192137): the Transkribus print M1 base model fine-tuned on GT-Sámi and Pred-Sámi
-- SamiskOCR_alt (model id xxxxx): the Transkribus print M1 base model fine-tuned on GT-Sámi, GT-Nor and Pred-Sámi
+- SamiskOCR_alt (model id 179305): the Transkribus print M1 base model fine-tuned on GT-Sámi, GT-Nor and Pred-Sámi

 ## Installation